Proof, Brilliant Uncirculated or Uncirculated Sovereigns and Other Coins

 We are always being asked the difference between proof and uncirculated or bullion sovereigns, and similarly for other coins also.
 One very brief explanation is that proofs are shinier, but of course this oversimplifies the matter slightly.

-The word "uncirculated" means exactly what it says, the coin has not been in circulation, however "ordinary" uncirculated coins often have bagmarks, edge knocks and other small scuffs and imperfections.
+The word "uncirculated" means the coin has not been in circulation.
+"Ordinary" uncirculated coins often have bagmarks, edge knocks and other small scuffs and imperfections.
 Uncirculated "specimen" coins issued specially for collectors are often more carefully produced and handled, so they may be better than ordinary coins mass produced for circulation, but may still have some small imperfections.

 Proof coins are specially produced to a much higher standard of finish.
 Originally, proofs were intended as pre-production samples.
 As a printer would produce a small number of "proof" copies for checking and approval, so a mint would produce proofs for approval by the mintmaster, the monarch, and for other purposes.
 When coin collecting began to become popular about two centuries ago, a larger number of proofs were sometimes made for sale to collectors.